openframeworks/ofBook/04_intro_to_graphics/chapter.md

 We can get an evenly spaced point by using percents again, but `getNormalAtIndexInterpolated(...)` is asking for an index.
 Specifically, it is asking for a `floatIndex` which means that we can pass in 1.5 and the polyline will return a normal that lives halfway between the point at index 1 and halfway between the point at index 2.
 So we need to convert our percent, `p/100.0`, to a `floatIndex`.
 All we need to do is to multiply the percent by the last index in our polyline (which we can get from subtracting one from the [`size()`](http://www.openframeworks.cc/documentation/graphics/ofPolyline.html#show_size "size Documentation Page") which tells us how many vertices are in our polyline), resulting in figure 14 (right).

-Now we can pump up the number of normals in our drawing/  Let's change our loop increment from `p+=10` to `p+=1`, change our loop condition from `p<100` to `p<500` and change our `p/100.0` lines of code to `p/500.0`.
+Now we can pump up the number of normals in our drawing.
+Let's change our loop increment from `p+=10` to `p+=1`, change our loop condition from `p<100` to `p<500` and change our `p/100.0` lines of code to `p/500.0`.
 We might also want to use a transparent white for drawing these normals, so let's add `ofSetColor(255,100)` right before our loop.
 We will end up being able to draw ribbon lines, like figure 15.

 ![Polyline With Many Many Sampled Normals](images/Figure15_PolylineManyNormals.png "Figure 15: Drawing many many normals to fill out the polyline")